Parachute: Varieties

 A United States Navy Parachute Team "Leap Frogs" jumper landing a "square" ram-air parachute.

-Personal ram-air parachutes are loosely divided into two varieties – rectangular or tapered – commonly called "squares" or "ellipticals", respectively.
+Personal ram-air parachutes are loosely divided into two varieties—rectangular or tapered—commonly called "squares" or "ellipticals", respectively.
 Medium-performance canopies (reserve-, BASE-, canopy formation-, and accuracy-type) are usually rectangular.
 High-performance, ram-air parachutes have a slightly tapered shape to their leading and/or trailing edges when viewed in plan form, and are known as ellipticals.
 Sometimes all the taper is on the leading edge (front), and sometimes in the trailing edge (tail).

 Ellipticals are usually used only by sport parachutists.
 They often have smaller, more numerous fabric cells and are shallower in profile.
 Their canopies can be anywhere from slightly elliptical to highly elliptical, indicating the amount of taper in the canopy design, which is often an indicator of the responsiveness of the canopy to control input for a given wing loading, and of the level of experience required to pilot the canopy safely.

 The rectangular parachute designs tend to look like square, inflatable air mattresses with open front ends.
 They are generally safer to operate because they are less prone to dive rapidly with relatively small control inputs, they are usually flown with lower wing loadings per square foot of area, and they glide more slowly.
 They typically have a lower glide ratio.

 Wing loading of parachutes is measured similarly to that of aircraft, comparing exit weight to area of parachute fabric.
-Typical wing loading for students, accuracy competitors, and BASE jumpers is less than 5 kg per square meter (1.0 lbm/sqft) – often 3.5 kilograms per square meter (0.72 lbm/sqft) or less.
-Most student skydivers fly with wing loading below 5 kg per square meter (1.0 lbm/sqft).
-Most sport jumpers fly with wing loading between 5 and 7 kg per square meter (1.0-1.4 lbm/sqft), but many interested in performance landings exceed this wing loading.
-Professional canopy pilots compete with wing loading of 10 to over 15 kilograms per square meter (2.0-3.0 lbm/sqft).
-While ram-air parachutes with wing loading higher than 20 kilograms per square meter (4.0 lbm/sqft) have been landed, this is strictly the realm of professional test jumpers.
-Luigi Cani's Project 34 successfully landed a 34 square foot (3.2 m²) canopy.
+Typical wing loading for students, accuracy competitors, and BASE jumpers is less than 5 kg/m2 – often 3.5 kg/m2 or less.
+Most student skydivers fly with wing loading below 5 kg/m2.
+Most sport jumpers fly with wing loading between 5 and 7 kg/m2, but many interested in performance landings exceed this wing loading.
+Professional canopy pilots compete with wing loading of 10 kg/m2 to over 15 kg/m2.
+While ram-air parachutes with wing loading higher than 20 kg/m2 have been landed, this is strictly the realm of professional test jumpers.
+Luigi Cani's Project 34 successfully landed a 34 ft2 canopy.